The Clear sKin Secrets

 Day 2: flip it over

 & Just because something says “non-comedogenic” does not mean it is acne-safe for your skin.
-This is a new marketing term.
+This is a new marketing term and my own personal nightmare.

 So make sure your checking everything: